 While on the job injuries can happen in any occupational field, workers in the construction industry face increased dangers.
 Construction accidents can result in serious and potentially deadly injuries and often involve heavy medical expenses, lost wages, and even permanent disabilities.
-At Sabuco, Beck, Hansen, Massino & Pollack, P.C., we understand the devastating consequences that can occur as the result of an on-the-job injury.
+At Sabuco Beck, P.C., we understand the devastating consequences that can occur as the result of an on-the-job injury.
 Your health may be permanently impaired and your ability to provide for and support your family can be threatened.
 Our experienced construction accident attorneys have the legal knowledge and experience you need to ensure you get the workers’ compensation benefits you deserve if you have been injured on the job.

 A construction site is an inherently dangerous place.
 Workers in the construction industry face an increased risk of serious and potentially fatal on-the-job injuries and illnesses.
 According to the Occupational Safety and Health Administration (OSHA), one out of every five worker deaths in 2014 was in the construction field.
 Construction deaths and injuries are commonly caused by what OSHA terms the ‘fatal four’ common types of construction accidents: